 Industrial Production Mom in Brazil averaged 0.12 percent from 1985 until 2023, reaching an all time high of 25.10 percent in May of 1990 and a record low of -24.40 percent in April of 1990.
 This page provides the latest reported value for - Brazil Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Industrial Production Mom in Brazil is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Brazil to stand at 0.60 in 12 months time.
-In the long-term, the Brazil Industrial Production MoM is projected to trend around 1.30 percent in 2020, according to our econometric models.
+Industrial Production Mom in Brazil is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Industrial Production MoM is projected to trend around 1.00 percent in 2024, according to our econometric models.